 St Davids Winter Hostel Weekend

-January can be a gloomy month!
-Post Christmas blues, cold days, long dark nights and abandoning your New Year Resolutions can make it all seem a bit glum.
-No wonder the third Monday of January is called Blue Monday.
-But you can lift your spirits by joining us for a lovely hostel weekend at St. David’s.
+November can be an odd month!
+Heading out of the long autumn into cooler and darker nights, cold days, long dark nights and the run up to the end of year festivities.
+So you can lift your spirits by joining us for a lovely three night hostel weekend at St. David’s.